Elon Musk's Starship could change the space business forever | DW | 10.02.2022

 "Fully reusable Starship and Super Heavy systems are expected to allow for space-based activities that have not been possible before," SpaceX writes in the Starship user guide.

-For SpaceX, Starship would be a major step towards the company's goal of making life interplanetary.
+Starship would be a major step toward SpaceX's goal of making life interplanetary.
 The rocket's massive payload capacity along with the reusability factor could drastically change the economics of launching people and things into space.

 Last year, the project received a major endorsement in the form of a $2.9 billion (€2.5 billion) contract from NASA to put its astronauts on the moon.
 This came after SpaceX became the first private corporation to shoot astronauts into space when in 2020 it ferried NASA astronauts to the International Space Station on Falcon 9, the world's first orbital-class, reusable rocket.